datarefuge/workflow/docs/checking.md

+**This document is currently unused, as the Archivers app does not have a separate Checking phase at this time.
+Instead we have added Checking instructions in the Bagging documentation.

 ## What Do Checkers Do?

 Checkers inspect a harvested dataset and make sure that it is complete.
 The main question Checkers need to answer is "will the bag make sense to a scientist"?